InAnYan/ilispy/README.md

 # Macros
 I don't know how macros work in Lisp.
-Macros in Ilispy is very simple: macros contains formal and actual arguments, like a lambda.
-It tries to find symbol in its body, which equals to formal, and replaces it with actual.
+Macros in Ilispy iare very simple: macros contain formal and actual arguments, like a lambda.
+A macro tries to find symbol in its body, which equals to formal, and replaces it with actual.
 Look at the example:

 	(defmacro head! (lst) (head 'lst))
 	(head!
 (1 2 3)) -> (head '(1 2 3))